soloesteban/masters_stevens/introduction.md

 # Objectives

-Table 2 provides the list of the main objectives of this project.
+The following are the main objectives of this project.

-OBJ0001 Compile and synthesize knowledge and best practices related to systems engineering in medical device development.
-OBJ0002 Provide a comprehensive resource that educates professionals and students in the field of systems engineering about the unique challenges and considerations specific to medical devices.
-OBJ0003 Offer practical guidance and tools for applying systems engineering principles throughout the entire lifecycle of medical device development.
-OBJ0004 Foster a deeper understanding of the regulatory requirements and standards governing medical devices and how they intersect with systems engineering processes.
+- **OBJ0001**: Compile and synthesize knowledge and best practices related to systems engineering in medical device development.
+- **OBJ0002**: Provide a comprehensive resource that educates professionals and students in the field of systems engineering about the unique challenges and considerations specific to medical devices.
+- **OBJ0003**: Offer practical guidance and tools for applying systems engineering principles throughout the entire lifecycle of medical device development.
+- **OBJ0004**: Foster a deeper understanding of the regulatory requirements and standards governing medical devices and how they intersect with systems engineering processes.